-- Course Repeat Policy: An undergraduate student may not take an undergraduate course of record more than three times.
-A course of record is defined as a course in which a student receives a grade of A, B, C, D, (including + and -) F, U, Z or W. The academic department offering a course may drop a student from a course if the student attempts to take a course more than three times.1 - Inclement Weather Policy: If we should miss a class day due to a school closing because of weather, any activities planned for that missed day will take place the next time the class meets.
-For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets. - Cell Phones: Silence (or better yet, turn off) all cellular telephones upon entering the classroom.
+Inclement Weather Policy: If we should miss a class day due to a school closing because of a delay or cancellation due to weather, any activities planned for that missed day will take place the next time the class meets.
+For example, if a test is scheduled for a day that class is canceled on account of snow, the test will be given the next time the class meets.

+Cell Phones: Silence (or better yet, turn off) all cellular telephones upon entering the classroom.
 Leaving class to initiate or receive a telephone call will not be tolerated and students doing so will not be re-admitted to the classroom until the following class meeting.
 Texting or tweeting during class interferes with the learning process.
-Students distracted by their cell phones are not engaged in class and will find, over the course of the semester, that learning and course grade will suffer. - Title IX Reporting Responsibilities: Millersville University and its faculty are committed to assuring a safe and productive educational environment for all students.
+Students distracted by their cell phones are not engaged in class and will find, over the course of the semester, that learning and course grade will suffer.

+Title IX Reporting Responsibilities: Millersville University and its faculty are committed to assuring a safe and productive educational environment for all students.
 In order to meet this commitment and to comply with Title IX of the Education Amendments of 1972, 20 U.S.C. §1681, et seq., and act in accordance with guidance from the Office for Civil Rights, the University requires faculty members to report incidents of sexual violence shared by students to the University's Title IX Coordinator.
 The only exceptions to the faculty member's reporting obligation are when incidents of sexual violence are communicated by a student during a classroom discussion, in a writing assignment for a class, or as part of a University-approved research project.
 Faculty members are obligated to report sexual violence or any other abuse of a student who was, or is, a child (a person under 18 years of age) when the abuse allegedly occurred to the person designated in the University protection of minors policy.